 Who is a Marcus personal loan good for?

 While a Marcus personal loan can be used for any number of purposes, the company’s main goal is to help make debt more affordable.
-So if you carry a balance on one or more high-interest credit cards, then it’s definitely worth a look to see if you could save money by consolidating that debt with a personal loan.
+So if you carry a balance on one or more high-interest credit cards, then it’s definitely worth it to consolidate debt with a personal loan.

 The benefits of doing so can potentially be two-fold.
 First, you could receive a substantially lower interest rate than on your credit card.
 That could automatically lower your payments each month.